RRISTM/stm32_threadx/doc/theory_utility/thredx_mutex.md

 ## Mutex priority inherience

 Here we have an example of three threads.
-T1 prority 13,T2 priority 15,T3 priority 14.
+T1 prority 13, T2 priority 15, T3 priority 14.
-At beginning T2 will get mutex.
-After while the T3 is resumed and because have bigger priroity it will preempty T2.
-After some time T1 is ready and will try to take mutex.
-But this will be not possible because it is owned by T2.
+At the beginning T2 will get mutex.
+After while the T3 is resumed and because of having higher priority it will preempty T2.
+After some time T1 is ready and it will try to take mutex.
+But this will not be possible because it is owned by T2.
 So T1 will suspend.
-But T2 will newer continue because it is preempted by T3.
+But T2 will never continue because it is preempted by T3.
 So only T3 will run.

 ![mutex no inherit](./img/27.svg)

-This we can solve by using `TX_INHERIT` when we creating out mutex.
+This issue we can solve by using `TX_INHERIT` when we create our mutex.
-As result when T1 is resumed and take mutex.
-It will again suspend T1 but T2 will get same priority as T1.
-So T2 can finish job.
-Return mutex.
-And T1 will be resumed and can work.
+As a result, when T1 is resumed and take mutex, it will again suspend T1, but T2 will get same priority as T1.
+So T2 can finish the job, return mutex, and T1 will be resumed, so it can continue.

 ![mutex inherit](./img/28.svg)

 Complete example is here.
-The mutex is blocked for purpose, this is not correct way how to handle mutex it is only for demonstrative purpose to be visible in TraceX.
+The mutex is blocked for purpose, this is not correct way how to handle mutex, it is only for demonstrative purpose to be visible in TraceX.

 ```c
 /* USER CODE BEGIN PV */